Lombiq/GitHub-Actions/Docs/Workflows.md

 The .NET, Orchard Core, and MSBuild build-and-test workflows collect CPU and memory usage by default.
 The job summary contains Mermaid charts, and a `workflow_metrics_*` artifact contains the raw JSON data.
 Private repositories need `actions: read` permission for the token used to collect telemetry.
 Set `collect-workflow-telemetry: 'false'` to disable collection.

 Telemetry uses [actions-workflow-metrics](https://github.com/dev-hato/actions-workflow-metrics), replacing Catchpoint's external chart service.
-Process traces, PR comments, chart themes, and the old `proc_trace_*`, `comment_on_pr`, `job_summary`, and `theme` action inputs are no longer supported.
+Process traces, PR comments, and chart themes are no longer supported.
+The old `proc_trace_*`, `comment_on_pr`, `job_summary`, and `theme` action inputs have been removed.
 Internal callers retain `github_token` and `metric_frequency`.
 Charts and artifacts are generated during job cleanup; a runner that crashes before cleanup may not upload its metrics.

 ## Productivity